fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 In the USA and Canada, you can choose any target porting time between 8am (U.S. Eastern Time) to 8pm (U.S. Eastern Time).

 - Choosing a target time late in the business day means that if something goes wrong and we need the help of the losing carrier to resolve the issue, you could have a scenario where we have to wait until the next business day for the issue to be resolved.
-For example, some service provider porting teams will only be available until 5pm (Eastern Time) for support.
+For example, some service provider porting teams are only available until 5pm (Eastern Time) for support.

 ## Managing numbers when moving from Microsoft Calling Plan to a different phone service provider

 If you're porting out your numbers from Teams to a different carrier, you must submit a request with the new carrier.
-You'll also need to set a porting PIN in the Microsoft Teams admin center.
+You also need to set a porting PIN in the Microsoft Teams admin center.

-- To define your porting PIN with Microsoft, navigate to the Microsoft Teams admin center, go to Voice > Phone numbers, on the upper-right corner of the page select Actions > Manage porting PIN, and then enter a 10-digit PIN.
+- To define your porting PIN with Microsoft, navigate to the Microsoft Teams admin center, go to **Voice** > **Phone numbers**, on the upper-right corner of the page select **Actions** > **Manage porting PIN**, and then enter a 10-digit PIN.
 - When your new carrier contacts us with the porting request, we'll ask them to provide the PIN you defined.
 - If you need further assistance setting up a PIN, contact the [Telephone Number Services - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md)

-If you're moving your Public Switch Telephone Network (PSTN) access from Microsoft Calling Plan to a different PSTN connectivity service provider with new numbers but you aren't porting your Microsoft numbers, you can release the numbers back to Microsoft in one of two ways:
+If you're moving your Public Switched Telephone Network (PSTN) access from Microsoft Calling Plan to a different PSTN connectivity service provider with new numbers but you aren't porting your Microsoft numbers, you can release the numbers back to Microsoft in one of two ways:

-- In Teams admin center, navigate to > Voice > Phone numbers, select the number to release then select **Release**.
+- In Teams admin center, navigate to **Voice** > **Phone numbers**, select the number to release then select **Release**.
 Enter the displayed code to confirm the release of the number and again select **Release**.
 - For large quantities of numbers, follow the [Telephone Number Services - Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) guidance and create a new case, with case type selected as **Release telephone number - remove phone number from my tenant**.

-Removing Microsoft Calling Plan licenses won't automatically release the numbers back to Microsoft.
+Removing Microsoft Calling Plan licenses doesn't automatically release the numbers back to Microsoft.
 Even with no entitlement to assign the reserved numbers, the reserved numbers must still be manually released back to Microsoft.

 ## Related topics